Isayso/PlaylistEditor/README.md

 ## Getting Started

 At the moment there is only the compiled EXE file [released](https://github.com/Isayso/PlaylistEditor/releases) on the respository.
-The code will be distributed some days later after feature update coming soon, version 1.2
+Version 1.2

 ### Prerequisites